FREQUENTLY ASKED QUESTIONS

 CAN I USE PHOTOS I FIND ON THE SITE?

 Photos shared with the Lagoon History Project are often provided with the request that they not be re-used elsewhere, especially when they are used for profit or if proper credit isn’t given.
 If you’d like to use an image from the website, use the contact form.
 I may be able to reach the copyright holder for you and possibly get a higher quality image, if necessary.
-Please use the photo credit listed in the caption, including for school reports and projects.
+Please use the photo credit listed in the caption, including uses in school reports and projects.

 HOW MUCH IS ADMISSION?